paultew/pdr-2023/src/pdr-web-client/README.md

 The application uses Promises rather than async/await due to limitations of the version of Typescript used by `create react app`.

+## Configuration

+The endpoint is set through the REACT_APP_API_BASE_URL environment variable.
+This is set to the Envoy proxy but doesn't currently support TLS.

 ## Available Scripts

 In the project directory, you can run: